 The first step is telling Vapebox what juices, mods and atomizers you prefer so they can tailor the contents of your box to suit your preferences.
 For juices, you need to select at least three options from candy, fruits, cereal, coffee, baked goods, custards, creams, tea and menthol, and you can also select some specific flavors (e.g. cucumber, pear or bourbon) that you don’t like and want to avoid.
 You can also select your nicotine level (between 0, 3, 6 and 12 mg/ml) and whether you prefer high-VG juices.

-After indicating your level of experience with vaping (“a little,” “some” or “very experienced”), you choose what type of atomizer you prefer (rebuildable drippers, rebuildable tanks or standard tanks) and the type of mod you use (mechanical, regulated or hybrid), with options to choose as many as you like.
+After indicating whether you're new to vaping, you choose what type of atomizer you prefer (rebuildable drippers, rebuildable tanks or standard tanks) and the type of mod you use (mechanical, regulated or hybrid), with options to choose as many as you like.
 The last option is whether you’re open to trying new things – if you choose this, you’ll get occasional surprises of things that are off your palate.

 You then select your box, enter your shipping and payment details, then you’re ready to go ahead and sign up.
 You get a chance to review everything before you accept, so you can check you haven’t made a mistake or anything like that.

 Vapebox works with tons of different brands, including Aspire, Beantown Vapor, Brother’s Reserve, Charlie’s Chalk Dust, Congrevape, Cosmic Fog, Eleaf, Fa-Q, Flawless, GeekVape, Innokin, Joyetech, Kanger, Mad Hatter Juice, Nick’s Blissful Brews, P.O.E.T., Pioneer4You, Sigelei, Smok, Teleos, The Milkman and many others.
 Needless to say, there are plenty of options for both devices and juices that could be included with your box.